Running Confluence Over SSL or HTTPS

 - If assistance with conversions of certificates is required, please consult with the vendor who provided the certificate.

-This document tells you how to configure Confluence to enable access via HTTPS (HTTP over SSL), so that your Confluence logins and data are encrypted during transport to and from Confluence.
-SSL encryption is a good way to safeguard your Confluence data and user logins from being intercepted and read by outsiders.
+This page provides a basic outline of how to configure Confluence to enable access via HTTPS (HTTP Secure), so that your Confluence logins and data are encrypted during transport to and from Confluence.
+This is a good way to safeguard your Confluence data and user logins from being intercepted and read by outsiders.

 On this page:

 Step 1.
-Create or Request a New SSL Certificate
+Create or request an SSL certificate

-You will need a valid SSL certificate before you can enable HTTPS.
-If you already have a certificate prepared, skip to step 2 below.
+You'll need a valid certificate before you can enable HTTPS.
+If you already have a certificate, skip to step 2.

-Self-signed certificates are useful if you require encryption but do not need to verify the identity of the requesting website.
+Self-signed certificates are useful if you require encryption but don't need to verify the identity of the requesting website.
 In general, you might use a self-signed certificate on a test environment and on internal corporate networks (intranets).

 $JAVA_HOME/bin/keytool -genkeypair -keysize 2048 -alias tomcat -keyalg RSA -sigalg SHA256withRSA

-- Make a note of the password you choose, because you will need it in the next step when editing the configuration file.
+- Make a note of the password, you'll need it in the next step.